Ben-Kwak/AVLtree/README.md

 # AVLtree

-To compile and run the code, go to the Main(), right click on mouse and select "Dafny: Compile and Run"
+1. To compile and run the code, go to the AVLtree.dfy file.
+2. Right click on mouse and select "Dafny: Compile and Run" to run the program.